 The legitimacy of sex addiction continues to be hotly debated in some circles and when horrible things happen and sex addiction is spoken about in conjunction with these horrific acts, it can add fuel to the debate fire.

-I would like to start this post by saying that I am deeply sorry for the victims and their families.
-The tragedy of these violent deaths is compounded by the fact that many women who work in these massage parlors are victims of sex trafficking.
-I am also very sorry that the man who committed these crimes felt such despair that he thought his only option was to resort to such an extreme and violent act.
+I would like to start this post by saying that I am deeply saddened for the victims and their families.
+The tragedy is compounded by the fact that many women who work in these massage parlors are victims of sex trafficking.
+I am also very sorry that the man who committed these crimes felt such despair.
+This extreme violence shouldn’t ever be the only option.

-As much of my work is in the field of forensic psychology, that is the lens through which I am viewing this.
+Much of my work is in forensic psychology, that is the lens through which I am viewing this.
 When a person commits a crime, there are both aggravating and mitigating factors.
 As I have no knowledge of the specifics in this case, I am going to speak in generalities.

 Mitigating factors are things that may influence the person to commit the act.
 They are in no way, shape or form an excuse for the commission of the crime.
 They are the things that can explain the underlying factors that drove the person to the final criminal act.

 It is well established that addiction is frequently a mitigating factor in many crimes.
 We know that there is an association between drug addiction and crimes such as forgery, theft, etc. Other crimes may be influenced by a person’s untreated mental health issues.

 In this case, it may well be that a mitigating factor was sexual addiction.

 This would mean that the perpetrator felt he had an addiction to sexual behaviors and that he could not control them.

 Per newspaper reports, he sought treatment for these issues.
 At some point, his behavior continued to feel out of control and he likely had deep feelings of shame around his sexual behavior; news reports have claimed that his religious beliefs fueled this shame.